Trading psychology might sound like a made-up term, but it’s a very real thing.

 Importance of Stop Orders and Mental Stops

-A mental stop is less tangible: basically, it’s making a mental decision or promise to yourself about when you’ll exit a trade or investment.
+A mental stop is less tangible: basically, it’s making a mental decision or a promise to yourself about when you’ll exit a trade or investment.

 With a mental stop, you still have to do the work of executing the trade.
-So in a way, mental stops will require more willpower to actually make a plan and stick to it.
+So in a way, it will require more willpower to actually make a plan and stick to it.
 When it’s automated, like with a stop order, you’re less likely to change your mind at the last second.

 Be Disciplined and Never Stop Learning

-To continue refining your trading psychology over time, consider these your two guiding principles: Be disciplined, and never stop learning.
+To continue refining your trading psychology over time, consider these two guiding principles: Be disciplined, and never stop learning.

 They go hand in hand.
 Be disciplined about making and maintaining positive trading routines, and be diligent about following the market and continuing to read, study, and learn.